 But precisely Olaplex high nutrient content is what can cause your scalp to become oily if you don’t use it correctly.
 As I mentioned in the previous point, the Olaplex treatment in the salon will rarely cause you a problem with oily roots since the liquid is mixed with color and the post-treatment always goes before the shampoo.

 But with the homecare line it is the one that you have to be more careful, because if your hair has a greasy tendency you can make it worse especially if you do not wash your hair properly.
 It’s worth to mention that the product that normally makes your hair greasy the most is the Olaplex bonding shampoo No. 4.

-There are 3 causes that are by far the most common for which your hair becomes greasy with Olaplex.
+However, there are 3 causes that are by far the most common for which your hair becomes greasy with Olaplex.
 I will explain each of them as well as their solution so that you don’t have greasiness problems ever again:

 Cause #1: Using the Olaplex products too close to your scalp